 Personal Life- me: I’m trying out a new type of diet, called Intermittent Fasting.
 My current window is 16:8, from noon to 8pm.
 I’d like to stick with it for at least 23 days and see if it really does help to lose weight while keeping energy levels high, as I’ve heard claimed.

 Work Life: I’m sticking to one focus as far as where I want my business, Percolate Kitchen, to go.
-For the next few weeks, I’m all about my Freezer Meals Classes and Freezer Meal Prep Packs.
-To learn more about the Freezer Meals Classes and Freezer Meal Prep Packs, click here.
+Right now, I’m focusing on Prep School and Prep Sesh, (learn more here!)

 Want to know more about the Rule of Threes for Productivity, including the types of categories you can choose, and how you can work those into your daily life?
 I’ve outlined it all here.